 - 3.14 The personal data of visitors and invitees (such as subcontractors) may be routinely collected for security purposes.
 This may be done in various ways.
 For instance, visitors may be required to provide certain personal data to estate security, such as his or her name, vehicle number (where relevant), contact details and the unit number which he or she is visiting, by filling in a visitor log book at the guard house of a condominium or the reception desk of a commercial building, before being allowed to enter.
-There may also be CCTV images captured30 of the visitors and invitees. - 3.15 MCSTs should only collect personal data that is necessary for the purpose and avoid collecting excessive personal data, taking into consideration what a reasonable person would consider appropriate in the circumstances.
+There may also be CCTV images captured28 of the visitors and invitees. - 3.15 MCSTs should only collect personal data that is necessary for the purpose and avoid collecting excessive personal data, taking into consideration what a reasonable person would consider appropriate in the circumstances.
 Ordinarily, having sight of a visitor's photo identification and recording the visitor's name and contact details (e.g. mobile number) would be considered reasonable for a condominium's security purposes.
 In exceptional circumstances, where a MCST assesses that the failure to accurately identify the visitor or invitee to a high degree of fidelity will pose significant security risks, it may be reasonable for the MCST to record the NRIC numbers of visitors to accurately establish and verify the identity of the individual.
 The MCST must be able to justify the recording of the NRIC numbers of visitors or invitees.
 Please refer to the Advisory Guidelines on the PDPA for NRIC and other National Identification Numbers for more information. - 3.16 The MCST must also comply with the obligation in the PDPA to make reasonable security arrangements to protect the personal data of visitors or invitees from unauthorised use or disclosure.
-In doing so, MCSTs should take into consideration the nature of personal data, the form in which the personal data has been collected (i.e. physical or electronic), and the possible impact to the individual concerned if an
+In doing so, MCSTs should take into consideration the nature of personal data, the form in which the personal data has been collected (i.e. physical or electronic), and the possible impact to the individual concerned if an unauthorised person obtained, modified or disposed of the personal data.
+For example, a MCST that collects the name and NRIC numbers of invitees must have in place a greater level of security to protect such personal data (e.g. employing a visitor management system with appropriate technical measures to control access).
+This is in view of the risk to individuals if NRIC numbers, which could be used to unlock large amounts of information relating to the individual, were obtained and used for illegal activities such as identity theft and fraud.

-30 MCSTs may also install CCTVs at common areas around the estate to ensure the security of the estate.
+28 MCSTs may also install CCTVs at common areas around the estate to ensure the security of the estate.
 Given that CCTVs collect personal data of individuals in the estate, MCSTs must ensure compliance with the PDPA obligations.
 To fulfil their obligation to obtain consent to collect, use or disclose personal data captured by CCTVs, notices may be placed within the estate premises (e.g. entrance or prominent locations in the estate) to indicate the operation of CCTVs for security purposes.
-Please refer to Chapter 4 of the Advisory Guidelines on the PDPA for Selected Topics for an elaboration on how the PDPA applies in general to activities relating to CCTVs.